 John Osborne and T.J.
 Osborne of the country duo Brothers Osborne are brothers in real life (in case you didn't realize that).
 Originally from Deale, Maryland, the pair had a love of country music from an early age and even performed in a cover band as teenagers called Deuce and a Quarter.

-Determined to pursue a career in music with T.J. on leading vocals and John on guitar, the brothers moved to Nashville.
+Determined to pursue a career in music with T.J. on lead vocals and John on guitar, the brothers moved to Nashville.
 Soon after they secured a record deal and have maintained a steady career since their debut single "Let's Go There" was released in 2013.
-They have worked with numerous incredible country music artists throughout their career, including Dierks Bentley and Lee Ann Womack.
+They have worked with numerous incredible country music artists throughout their careers, including Dierks Bentley and Lee Ann Womack.

-With two full length studio albums under their belt, there's sure to be a lot more to come from this duo.
+With two full-length studio albums (and one live album) under their belts, there's sure to be a lot more to come from this duo.
 But we've rounded up the six best Brothers Osborne songs to date.

 6. "Stay a Little Longer"